 *Please ensure your certificate/evidence of degree indicating the degree you received and the date this was awarded are included with your official transcripts.

 Step 3: Proof of English proficiency

 If you are not from a country where English is considered a primary language, you must demonstrate English proficiency.
 You have various options for showing English proficiency.
-Please note that if your scores are below the minimum for full admission (or if you choose not to take an English test), you can still be admitted to our English Language Institute to enhance your English skills.

 View the list of countries where the English proficiency exam is waived.